 In this work we consider how $e$ and the (true 3D) obliquity $\psi$ evolve when the planet is resonantly locked with a stellar oscillation mode.
 The modes of interest are gravity modes (g modes), which exist in radiative (stably stratified) zones, not convective ones, and therefore behave differently between stars below and above the Kraft break.
 Gravity modes in the extensive radiative zones of stars have a dense frequency spectrum, and one can readily find a mode whose frequency matches (to within a low-integer factor) the planet's orbital frequency.
 In resonance lock \citep{WitteSavonije(1999), WitteSavonije(2001), Savonije(2008)}, the frequency match is preserved as a star evolves and its internal structure changes.
 Typically g-mode frequencies increase from increasing stratification due to hydrogen burning, and the planet's orbital frequency follows suit --- the planet migrates inward \citep{MaFuller(2021)}.
 Resonance locks and stellar evolution can change not only orbital semi-major axis $a$, but also eccentricity $e$ (e.g.~\citealt{Savonije(2008),Fuller(2017),ZanazziWu(2021)}).
 We show for the first time here that obliquity $\psi$ also evolves in resonance lock.

 A full derivation of the equations governing $a$, $e$, and $\psi$ is given in appendix \ref{app:EL_tide_loss}; a condensed version sketching our physical picture and listing the main results is provided in section~\ref{sec:RLModel}.
 How g-mode frequencies evolve differently between cool and hot stars is explored with \texttt{MESA} stellar evolution calculations in section \ref{sec:GModeEv}.
 Results for the time evolution of $a$, $e$, and $\psi$ for proto-hot Jupiters in resonance lock are presented in section~\ref{sec:Results}.
 Section~\ref{sec:Disc} compares our theory with observations and offers some extensions, and section~\ref{sec:Conc} concludes.
-In appendix~\ref{sec:GModeDiss} we consider the physics of g-mode energy dissipation to estimate the largest orbital distance out to which our theory applies.
+In appendix~\ref{app:Nonlin} we consider the still-uncertain physics of non-linear g-mode energy dissipation, and estimate the largest orbital distance out to which our theory might apply.